 Cartagena cruise terminal

-The Cartagena cruise terminal is an amazing place to kick off your trip to the city.
+The Cartagena cruise terminal is an amazing place to kick off your trip to the city and is an attraction in itself.
 To get to the exit of the port you will have to walk through a beautiful aviary.
-Inside you will meet many exotic bird like flamingos, black swans, parrots and red howler monkeys.
+Inside you will meet many exotic bird like flamingos, parrots, anteaters, red howler monkeys and so much more.
 In between the aviary’s you will find small outdoor cafe’s with wi-fi, great souvenirs shops and small kiosk.
 The must see of cruise destination Cartagena is the old colonial city.
 The best way to visit is by shore excursion or by taxi.
 Many people want to know if you can walk from the cruise terminal to the old town.
 Yes, you could, although we wouldn’t recommend it.
 Your walk will take between 25-40 minutes through a suburb of Cartagena and remember that is it hot and humid!
 We highly recommend transportation like a shore excursion or taxi.

 Taxis in Cartagena